jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 So long your data is suitable to act as the datasource in the underlying grid, AdapTable will be able to use the data.

-**Can I have multiple AdapTable instances all looking at the same data source?**

-Yes, this is something that we support.
-To see a good example of multiple grids sharing data and updates with each other (and with 3rd party components via OpenFin and Finsemble) download the Finsemble demo from our demo site.

-**Can I restrict who can do what?**

-Yes.
-Our [Entitlements](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/guides/adaptable-entitlements-guide.md) functionality allows you set different permissions for each user.

-**Can I use AdapTable to match trades?**

-This is a good example of a very specific use case where it does not make sense for AdapTable to provide a full solution out of the box in its core functionality.
-However as a result of the Action Columns function, the RowSelection event and our Api, it is something that is trivial for developers using the Adaptable to do in just a few minutes.

-**Do you store any user data?**
+**Do you store any user's data or grid data?**

 No we have no storage mechanism.
 Any data that is used in AdapTable is not accessible to us in any way.

-**Who are the target audience of AdapTable?**

-Anyone who has to manage large data sets and would benefit from the searching, styling, editing, exporting and other functions that we offer.
-Although we have initially targeted financial services in our marketing and sales efforts, AdapTable can be - and is being - used across all industries.

-**Do I still have access to the underlying grid control if I use AdapTable?**

-Yes AdapTable doesn't hide the underlying grid.
-So you still have full access to the full API and can code against it just as if AdapTable was not being used.

-**Do you include licences for the underlying grid?**

-No, we don't.
-If the underlying grid requires a commercial licence then you must pay for that separately.

-See the [Licences Faq](./licences.md) for full details of how licencing works.
+Likewise we have no visibility on anything that users do in AdapTable.

 ## Grids